Sutherland Sawmill Turbine

 Erected by Balmoral Grist Mill Museum.

 Location.
 45° 38.707′ N, 63° 11.679′ W. Marker is in Balmoral Mills, Nova Scotia, in Colchester County.
+Marker and turbine are adjacent to the Balmoral Grist Mill.
 Touch for map.
-Marker and turbine are adjacent to the Balmoral Grist Mill.
-Marker is at or near this postal address: 660 Matheson Brook Road, Balmoral Mills, Nova Scotia B0K 1V0, Canada.
+Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 11 kilometers of this marker, measured as the crow flies.
-Turbines: From Direct to Indirect Power Production Balmoral Grist Mill (within shouting distance of this marker); Local Granite Stone (within shouting distance of this marker); St. Andrew's Presbyterian Church (approx. 2.2 kilometers away); War Memorial (approx. 10.8 kilometers away); Naval Encounter at Tatamagouche (approx. 10.9 kilometers away); Duncan MacLanders and Johanne Faulkner (approx. 11 kilometers away).
+Turbines: From Direct to Indirect Power Production (here, next to this marker); Balmoral Grist Mill (within shouting distance of this marker); Local Granite Stone (within shouting distance of this marker); St. Andrew's Presbyterian Church (approx. 2.2 kilometers away); War Memorial (approx. 10.8 kilometers away); Naval Encounter at Tatamagouche (approx. 10.9 kilometers away); Duncan MacLanders and Johanne Faulkner (approx. 11 kilometers away).

 Also see . . .
 History of Balmoral Grist Mill.
 (Submitted on September 11, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)